penelopelind/penelopelind.github.io/_pages/publications.md

 {% include base_path %}

 ---
 My publication record to date includes 137 peer reviewed publications with >20,000 career citations and an H-index of 56 (Scopus, as of March 17, 2024; projected for 2026).
-An additional eight papers published on *medRxiv*, *PsyArXiv*, *bioRxiv* and *Research Square* between 2025-2026 are listed.
+An additional 11 papers published on *medRxiv*, *PsyArXiv*, *bioRxiv* and *Research Square* are listed.

 ---